rtconner/laravel-tagging/README.md

     Conner\Tagging\Tag::where('count', '>', 2)->get(); // return all tags used more than twice

-    Article::allTags(); // return collection of all tags on any articles
+    Article::existingTags(); // return collection of all existing tags on any articles

 #### (Optional) Configuration